 You may believe that there are no fleas in your residence, but getting in contact with these little pests on a daily basis is quite easy.

-Grooming shops, boarding kennels, veterinary hospitals as well as pet stores are great gatherings for fleas which may spread from one host animal to another.
+Grooming shops, boarding kennels, veterinary hospitals as well as pet stores are great gatherings for fleas that may spread from one host animal to another.

 Your cat may even risk getting exposed to fleas by heading outdoors.
 This is especially the case if you live in a woody environment and your cat heads outdoors a lot.